For General Information: (740) 374-1400

 , Answer Section, ,

-The aortic valve is between the lower left heart chamber and the body’s main artery (aorta).
-Aortic valve calcification is a condition in which calcium deposits form on the aortic valve.
-These deposits can cause the valve opening to become narrow.
-Severe narrowing can reduce blood flow through the aortic valve — a condition called aortic valve stenosis.
+The aortic valve is between the lower left heart chamber and the body’s main artery, called the aorta.
+Aortic valve calcification is a condition in which calcium builds up on the aortic valve.
+Buildups of calcium can cause the valve opening to become narrow.
+Severe narrowing can reduce or block blood flow through the aortic valve — a condition called aortic valve stenosis.

-Aortic valve calcification may be an early sign of heart disease, even if there aren’t any other heart disease symptoms.
+Aortic valve calcification may be an early symptom of heart disease, even if there aren’t any other heart disease symptoms.

-Calcification and stenosis generally affect older adults.
-When it occurs in younger people, it’s often caused by:
+Aortic valve calcification and stenosis tend to affect older adults.
+When this process happens in younger people, it’s often caused by: